 Human Clinical Evidence

 The NanoVax® intranasal platform has demonstrated safety in humans in three completed Phase 1 clinical trials.
 The most recent Phase 1 study in H5 influenza, completed in 2025, demonstrated strong pathogen-specific mucosal and humoral immunity as measured with a broad array of relevant markers.
-The study results are available in preprint (link below) and are being peer-reviewed at this time.
+The study results are available in preprint (link below), have been peer-reviewed and accepted for publication which is anticipated in early Oct.
+2025.

 News